nrjphwe/signalk-app/README.md

 Connect to your Raspberry Pi via SSH Clone this repo: git clone https://github.com/nrjphwe/signalk-app

-All files are added copied to: cp xxx  ~/.signalk/node_modules/@signalk/signalk-autopilot
+AThe index.html and app.py are to be copied to:
+  ~/.signalk/node_modules/@signalk/signalk-autopilot

 **Three things:**
 1. A new web-page (**index.html**) to make a new GUI to control the autopilot, as well as showing data on the page.